ghiso270/gamemaker-component-system/docs/Components/cmp_StateMachine.md

 	with(scope){show_debug_message(timer)};
 });
 ```
-The above code defines a StateMachineComponent with 2 states, "up" and "down".
+The above code defines a cmp_StateMachine with 2 states, "up" and "down".
 They can be interchanged freely using arrow keys, but when "up" is the current state, a timer starts as 30 but goes down every frame until it reaches 0, then the state is changed to "down" again.

 ---
 ## Start
-This function initializes the StateMachineComponent with an initial state.
+This function initializes the cmp_StateMachine with an initial state.
 ``` gml
 start(init_state);
 ```